ROCprofiler-SDK counter collection services#

 After creating a context and buffer to store results in tool_init

-/* For Dispatch Profiling */
+/* For Dispatch Counting */

 // Setup the dispatch profile counting service.
 This service will trigger the dispatch_callback